Psychologist License Requirements: A State-by-State Guide

 Step 3.
 Apply for a Psychologist License Through Your State Board of Psychology

-Once you are confident that you have completed all the necessary education and practice requirements, you must apply for state licensure through your state’s board of psychology/psychological examiners.
-You must begin the licensure application process before registering to take the Examination for Professional Practice of Psychology (EPPP).
+Once you’ve completed your education and practice requirements, you apply for licensure through your state’s board of psychology or psychological examiners.
+You’ll need to start this application before you can register for the Examination for Professional Practice in Psychology (EPPP).

-Licensing costs often range from $500 to more than $1,000 (including application fees, initial licensing fees, and exam costs).
-You should expect to provide your state licensing board with all necessary documentation, including:
+Licensing costs typically run from $500 to more than $1,000, covering application fees, initial licensing fees, and exam costs.
+Your state board will ask for documentation, including:

 • Doctoral degree transcripts

-• Detailed information on internship and post-doctoral fellowships, including supervisor signatures and total hours
+• Detailed information on your internship and post-doctoral fellowship, including supervisor signatures and total hours

-Note: Nearly all specialty psychologists fall under the umbrella of general state licensing.
-However, school psychologists are unique because they must earn a certificate and license to work in public school through their state’s Department of Education, not the Board of Psychology.
-A number of states recognize the National Association of School Psychologists’ Certified School Psychologist (NCSP) designation as a route to a school-based credential.
-State-specific requirements can be found here.
+Note: Most specialty psychologists fall under general state licensing.
+School psychologists are the exception.
+They typically earn a certificate and license to work in public schools through their state’s Department of Education, not the Board of Psychology.
+Many states recognize the National Association of School Psychologists’ Certified School Psychologist (NCSP) designation as a route to that credential.
+You can check your state’s specific requirements here.

 Step 4.
 Take the Required Examinations